MystenLabs/multisig-move/README.md

 # Multi-Sig Sui Address Creator / Checker Module

+Multi-signature (multi-sig) wallets and accounts allow for enhanced key management by enabling either multiple parties to access shared assets under predefined conditions, or a single user to implement additional security measures.
+For example, a multi-sig wallet could be used to manage a decentralized autonomous organization’s (DAO) treasury, requiring consent from a certain percentage of members before executing transactions, or it could serve an individual seeking extra protection by distributing access across multiple devices or locations.

+Sui native multi-sig wallets offer a plethora of applications.
+They can be used to create interactive game elements or commerce platforms that necessitate collective user actions for access.
+Establishing a user quorum or other conditions for access ensures that digital assets remain protected against unauthorized use by any individual key/member.

+The Sui Move multi-sig smart contract detailed in this article confirms whether a Sui address is multi-sig and accommodates various key combinations, such as 2-of-3 or any M-of-N. Integrating multisig functionality directly into smart contracts, rather than through SDKs, provides distinct benefits.
+This method grants developers precise control over access and authorization within the contract’s logic, allowing them to stipulate specific conditions—like signatures from a designated subset of addresses—before permitting function execution.
+Such detailed control bolsters security by guarding against unsanctioned changes to the contract or asset transfers.

+Incorporating multisig directly into smart contracts is pivotal for creating secure and resilient applications with adaptable governance models.
+This fosters a foundation of trust and cooperation within decentralized networks.

+On-chain multisig is crucial because it offers transparency and verifiability in decentralized operations.
+It ensures that actions, such as executing smart contract functions, are only performed when they meet the agreed-upon criteria among stakeholders.
+For example, knowing if the caller of a smart contract function is a multi-sig address allows for the implementation of nuanced constraints.
+If a transaction is signed by 3 out of 5 members, up to 1,000 coins could be moved.
+Conversely, if only 1 out of 5 members signs, the transaction limit could be set to 100 coins.
+This flexibility in setting transaction thresholds based on the level of consensus provides a balance between security and functionality, making on-chain multisig an indispensable feature for collective asset management and decision-making in the blockchain space.

-## Description
+## Module Description
-This Move language module, `multisig::multisig` provides a set of functions to generate a Sui blockchain address from multi-signature public keys.
+This Move language module, `multisig::multisig` provides a set of functions to generate and verify that a Sui blockchain account is a multi-signature address.
 The main function, `derive_multisig_address`, takes a set of public keys (pks), corresponding weights, and a threshold to generate a Sui blockchain address.
 This module is useful for scenarios where identifying the type of sender in Sui transactions is critical, such as verifying multi-signature schemes and their thresholds.

 ## Features
 - **`derive_multisig_address`:** Generates a Sui blockchain address from multi-signature public keys.